Stories From a Soldier

 The stories that unfolded as I worked with the servicemen and women changed me forever.
 The respect and appreciation remain a constant for me always.
 There was a Captain who shared with me why his fingers had become so crooked.
 He would share that when he was in a prison camp, they took a hammer to his knuckles.
 One by one, they would crush them to torture.

 Another story came from a medic who struggled with addictions post the Vietnam War as he got shot in the spine retrieving a fellow warrior from the fields.
 He now lives his own life as a person with paraplegia that uses a wheelchair.
 This soldier lost himself for some time and yet could break free and learn to embrace his inner strength.
 He came to know he didn't leave his soul in that war-torn country.
 He participated in sports of all kinds and to teach martial arts and self-defense to others with and without physical disabilities.

-Today he is a motivational speaker and a serviceman to the end.
-He has helped many in the wake of his storm.
-Dana Bowman is one of my heroes!
+Today he is a motivational speaker and has helped many in the wake of his storm; Dana Bowman is one of my heroes!
 He is your hero.
 I received a blessing to be on that mountain and ski next to him as he continued for those who lost their lives or would meet their challenges.
 I continue to have much love and respect for Dana.

 Why They Served, Why We Serve

 I, like you, have struggled in this life; some would even call us brave as we battle life’s changing events.
 We can answer this claim with, “I’m not brave not compared to these men and women who died for our country or sacrificed so much, and when I think of the cross, my Savior took for me, suffering for my sin, well, I am in awe.”

 We do it because we can because we must; we do it because of men and women who taught us how to fight with joy and confidence in living a life in service to our Lord.
 In my past had a call to help them at their lowest point and their many, many stories changed my life.
 Do it because they taught us how to live!
 Do it because Jesus died for me, and you, and them.”